BahijAbdallah/CB-Menu-Trial/replit.md

 - August 3, 2025: Integrated AlethiaNext font family as new global default with light and italic variants replacing previous font hierarchy
 - August 3, 2025: Replaced all fonts with Billmake-Regular.otf as the new global default font across the entire website
 - August 3, 2025: Implemented Clash Display font family with complete weight range (Extralight 200, Light 300, Regular 400, Medium 500, Semibold 600, Bold 700) as new global typography system
+- August 4, 2025: Replaced Clash Display with Billmake-Regular.otf as the new global default font across the entire website

 ## User Preferences